Bergerac is back!

 The original series followed the escapades of Detective Sergeant Jim Bergerac, a free-spirited yet troubled detective who finds himself working in Jersey, solving crimes whilst navigating the complexities of his personal life.
 Bergerac tackled cases ranging from catching jewel thieves to thwarting smugglers and even solving murders.

-Full plot details for the new Bergerac TV series are still under lock and key, but we do know that we’ll see Bergerac “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
+The new series will see Bergerac “thrown into a knotty, high-stakes police investigation and challenged to his very core.”
 The series will also see the detective “forced to confront his demons, while trying to save his family and career”.

 Where Bergerac solved a different case in each episode in the original series, the new series will tell one single mystery that’s said to be “character-led” and spanning all six episodes.

-Who are the main characters in the original series of Bergerac?
+Who were the main characters in the original series of Bergerac?

 Jim Bergerac (John Nettles)